fatjosephina/al-khwarizmi/README.md

 # al-khwarizmi
 Welcome to Joseph Poselenzny's algorithm portfolio!

+I'm a student in my senior year studying game design at Columbia College Chicago.
+My [>itch.io page<](https://fatjosephina.itch.io/) and my [>portfolio<](https://fatjosephina.wixsite.com/portfolio) are great places to see more of my work.

-This is a repository to hold my algorithms.
+This is a repository to hold my algorithms which I have implemented in C#.
 # Assignment I: Code Examples
 This week, I made a program which demonstrates constant time (O(1)), linear time (O(n)), and quadratic time (O(n^2)).
 The source code also contains comments explaining how each method demonstrates my understanding of Big O notation.